-This is the first construction industry performance report published by the Construction Industry Council (CIC).
-The information in this report, verified by Rider Levett Bucknall Limited, provides an overview of the performance of the Hong Kong Construction Industry in terms of productivity, health & safety and manpower over the last 11 years (2001 ~ 2011).
+This is a construction industry performance report published by the Construction Industry Council (CIC).
+The information in this report, verified by Rider Levett Bucknall Limited, provides an overview of the performance of the Hong Kong Construction Industry in terms of productivity, health & safety, manpower and dispute resolution over the last 12 years $(2001 \sim 2012)$ .